 But my parents never gave up hope.
 At every step, they’ve been there to support me and encourage me to achieve whatever my "optimal outcome" might be.
 This is something they’ve taught me not only through their words but by their actions: When I was young and already presenting a bit of a challenge, my mother left a successful career to raise my sister and me—while doing volunteer work in our community to continue to put her MBA skills to use.
 And my father left a big law practice to work as a prosecutor for the government, helping to make the city safer, and enabling him to spend a bit more time with our family.
 My mom and dad have always taught me: don’t define success according to other people’s standards.
 Be kind to yourself and be kind to the people you love, and things will work out.

 No, I'm not going to medical school, I'm not going to a fancy New York or Iowa MFA program.
 But I am living independently.
 I’ve enrolled in grad school.
 I have friends.
 And although these victories may be modest, I’ve built a life for myself, and not a day goes by when I’m not proud of that—and will forever be grateful to my mom and dad for their help.

-You may be interested in my column, "Subtle Signs of OCD in a Young Child"
+You may be interested in my post, "Subtle Signs of OCD in a Young Child."